daviduhlir/ai-assistant-chat/README.md

 - **Dynamic Method Registration**: Use the `@AssistantChat.Callable` decorator to register methods that the assistant can invoke dynamically.
 - **Structured Prompts**: Automatically generates prompts that guide the assistant's behavior and provide a list of callable methods.
+- **AI Provider Abstraction**: Integrates with different AI providers through the `AIProvider` interface, allowing flexibility and extensibility.
 - **Assistant Response Parsing**: Parses responses from the assistant to determine whether to respond to the user or execute a system-level action.
-- **Integration with OpenAI API**: Handles communication with OpenAI's chat API, including sending messages and processing responses.
 - **Extensibility**: Allows developers to define custom methods that the assistant can call during interactions.

 ---